Central Atlantic magmatic province: Geochemical analyses

-CAMP lava flows of North America can be geochemically separated in three units: the older ones are classified as high titanium quartz normative (HTQ) basalts (TiO_{2} = 1.0-1.3 wt%); these are followed by lava flows classified as low titanium quartz normative (LTQ) basalts (TiO_{2} = ca. 0.8-1.3 wt%); and then by the youngest lava flow unit classified as high titanium iron quartz normative (HTIQ) basalts (TiO_{2} = 1.4-1.6 wt%).
+CAMP lava flows of North America can be geochemically separated in three units: the older ones are classified as high titanium quartz normative (HTQ) basalts (TiO_{2} = 1.0-1.3 wt%), followed by lava flows classified as low titanium quartz normative (LTQ) basalts (TiO_{2} = ca. 0.8-1.3 wt%), and then the youngest lava flow unit is classified as high titanium iron quartz normative (HTIQ) basalts (TiO_{2} = 1.4-1.6 wt%).
 According to (Whiteside, Olsen, Kent & Fowell 2007), geochemical analyses based upon titanium, magnesium and silicon contents show a certain correlation between the lower North American lava flows and the Lower Unit of the Moroccan CAMP, thus reinforcing the conclusion that the Moroccan basalts postdate the Tr-J boundary.
 Therefore, according to these data, CAMP basalts should not be included among the direct causes of the Tr-J mass extinction.